Hoody Agent Skill — pick a surface (SDK / HTTP / CLI)

 - **Retryable errors:** `408 / 425 / 429 / 500 / 502 / 503 / 504`.
 SDK throws `ApiError` with `isApiError` / `isRetryableApiError` type guards; CLI exits non-zero with the message; HTTP returns the status code.

-- **Failed/4xx body shape differs by surface.** The **control plane** (`api.hoody.icu` / `client.api.*`) returns `{statusCode, error, message, data?}` consistently. **Per-container kits** use kit-specific shapes — `files` and `sqlite` return `{"error":"<msg>"}`; `terminal` returns `{"status":"error","code":<n>,"message":"<msg>"}`.
+- **Failed/4xx body shape differs by surface.** The **control plane** (`api.hoody.icu` / `client.api.*`) returns `{statusCode, error, message, data?}` consistently. **Per-container kits** use kit-specific shapes — `files` and `sqlite` return `{"error":"<msg>"}`; `terminal` returns `{"status":"error","code":"<errcode>","message":"<msg>"}` (`code` is a string identifier such as `"timeout"`, not numeric).
 Always branch on the HTTP status code, not on body field presence.

 ## Index — drill-down skills